jorroll/rschedule/README.md

 - Flesh out `duration` support in the library.
   - Basic `duration` support for dates currently exists (which _may_ be sufficient for 1.0), but I think I'd like to create one or two operators that manipulate durations before 1.0--just to make sure the current API is sufficient/future proofed.
 - Make sure the `ical-tools` covers the important ICAL use cases.
   - I'm currently not familiar with the `VTIMEZONE` ICAL component.
-I want to do some research to understand its effect on `VEVENT` and how rSchedule can represent this.
+I want to do some research to understand its effect on `VEVENT` and what rSchedule might need to do to represent this.
 - Revisit decision not to support `ByDayOfYear`, `ByPositionInSet`, and `ByWeekOfYear` rules.
 - **Most important:** more real world testing to make sure the API is appropriate and everything works as expected.